MICRO-631 / 4 credits

 The lecturers will be different every year.

-List of lecturers contributions to the course in 2022:
+List of lecturers contributions to the course in 2023: to be determined

 Organizer/Coordinator: Prof. Yves Bellouard